-Malaysia has a long history of economic and political stability, enjoying high growth rates and investment grade debt ratings among international rating agencies.
+Malaysia has a long history of economic and political stability, enjoying high growth and enjoys investment grade sovereign debt ratings among international rating agencies.
 The government is committed to free market policies and sees international linkages as an important part of overall economic and social development.
-The economy has diversified from the traditional dependence on commodities and is now strongly rooted in services, driven increasingly by domestic demand.
+The economy has diversified from the traditional dependence on commodities and is now strongly rooted in services, driven increasingly by strong domestic demand.

 On top of that, the tax regime is liberal with no capital gains tax on portfolio investments and exemption of withholding tax on some categories of earnings.